whatmakeart/whatmakeart.github.io/content/3d-modeling/maya/maya-3d-modeling-basics.md

 ## Maya Quick Start

-The official online [Maya Learning Documentation](https://knowledge.autodesk.com/support/maya/learn) is a good place to learn the basics and investigate advanced topics.
+[Maya](maya.md) is a 3D modeling program that can be overwhelming at the start but like any software, becomes much easier and understandable with a bit of use.

 ## Maya Keyboard Shortcuts [^1]